deepshah21/vue-next-level/README.md

     so in hooks it will look like
     https://router.vuejs.org/guide/advanced/navigation-guards.html#per-route-guard

     1. router.beforeEach()
     2. beforeEnter()  // inside the router instance
     2. beforeRouteEnter()
     3. router.afterEach()
     4. beforeCreate
     5. created()

     we have implemented in router.js for global

-Now How we can remove vuex sttore dependencies from components
+Now How we can remove vuex store dependencies from components

 ## Following along?